gotzmann/comet/README.md

 As you can see, the right architecture provides it with tenfold advantage over Symfony and other popular frameworks.

+## Latency

+How long it takes to get response from API is even more important than overall service throughput.
+And that is were Comet really shines!

 <p align="center">
   <img width="600" src="latency-1.jpg">
 </p>